 Are travel insurance and health insurance policies similar?

 Honestly speaking, travel insurance can provide so much more than just health cover.
-While there is certainly a medical section for sudden illnesses and accidental injuries, travel insurance can also cover you for trip cancellation, trip disruptions, loss or theft of your gadgets, as well as emergency transference you need to get to the nearest hospital fast.
-It’s intended to be there for accidents (both health and non-health linked) and unexpected events you never thought could happen to you!!
+While there is certainly a medical section for sudden illnesses and accidental injuries, travel insurance can also cover you for trip cancellation, trip disruptions, loss or theft of your gadgets, as well as emergency transference if you need to get to the nearest hospital fast.
+It’s intended to be there for accidents and unexpected events you never thought could happen to you!!

 Can I get treated for an illness I already have?